You will pay in-state/in province tuition/fees directly to your host campus.

 Helpful Information - There is affordable off-campus housing available with an easy commute.
 The campus is large, but most buildings are centrally located and the campus is easy to navigate by walking or bike.
 There is also a lot of school spirit, boasting ZonaZoo, the largest student section in the PAC-12.

-ALL BUSINESS PROGRAMS.
-Accounting, Business Administration, Business Economics, Business Management, Economics, Entrepreneurship, Finance, Management Information Systems, Marketing, Nursing, Operations Management, Pharmacy, Race Track Industry, Retail & Consumer Science.Limitations
+Please note: ALL BUSINESS PROGRAMS are CLOSED.
+We will NOT accept Business majors even if "needs major classes" is "no" on application.
+Closed Business Programs include: Accounting, Business Administration, Business Economics, Business Management, Economics, Entrepreneurship, Finance, Management Information Systems, Marketing, Operations Management.
+Other closed programs: Nursing, Pharmacy, Physiology, Race Track Industry, Retail & Consumer Science.Limitations

-Some upper division classes may be subject to additional course fees.
+Many upper division classes will be subject to additional course fees.
 Art, design, fine art, and performing arts majors (theater arts, musical theater) may be required to submit a portfolio, video, or other documentation prior to course placement.
 Dance and music classes require auditions.
 Architecture requires a portfolio review.
 Engineering is limited and requires transcript review.
 Additional fees apply for Public Management and Policy.Notable Academic Programs

 Unique Academic Programs